Global Social Compliance

 Stakeholder Engagement

-We engage with industry associations and various audiences on topics related to human rights and supply chain risk management as we believe this collaboration can help advance improvements in supply chain practices overall and supports TJX's efforts.
-Learn more about our approach to stakeholder engagement, in addition to a list of industry associations we participate in, on our Approach to Corporate Responsibility page.
+We engage with industry associations and various stakeholders on topics related to human rights and supply chain risk management as we believe this collaboration can help advance improvements in industry supply chain practices overall and also supports TJX's efforts.
+Learn more about our approach to stakeholder engagement and view a list of industry associations we participate in on our Approach to Corporate Responsibility page.

-In addition to the program components outlined above, we are committed to providing a variety of stakeholders access to a grievance mechanism, The TJX Helpline.
+In addition to the program components outlined above, we are committed to providing stakeholders access to a grievance mechanism, The TJX Helpline.
 Our Associates, merchandise vendors, factory workers in our supply chain, and others can report suspected violations of our policies and standards through an online submission or via a dedicated phone line.
-The TJX Helpline is available 24/7 in 13 languages, and suspected violations and concerns can be reported anonymously.
+The TJX Helpline is available 24/7 in 11 languages, and suspected violations and concerns can be reported anonymously.
 We publish information about the Helpline in a variety of places, including the Vendor Code of Conduct, which is available below and on our vendor website, as well as our TJX Global Code of Conduct for Associates.
+In addition, we expect our merchandise vendors to provide a fair and accessible grievance mechanism for their workers, as described in our Vendor Code of Conduct.

 Factory Auditing

 As part of our Global Social Compliance Program, we regularly monitor a portion of our merchandise supply chain through our factory auditing program.
-In recent years, our factory auditing program has expanded.
 The program is generally focused where we have more influence in bringing the products to market.
-We take this approach because it is where we believe we are most likely to have a meaningful impact as we typically have direct or indirect relationships with the factories.
+We take this approach because it is where we believe we are most likely to have a meaningful impact.

 Factories in our auditing program are required to undergo periodic audits to evaluate adherence to our Vendor Code of Conduct and local laws.
-In Fiscal 2024, we audited, or received audit reports from, more than 3,100 factories in about 30 countries.
-Working hour violations, health and safety violations, and various benefits-related violations were among the most common infractions identified.
+In Fiscal 2025, we audited, or received audit reports from, more than 3,300 factories in almost 30 countries.
+Working hour violations, health and safety violations, and various benefits-related violations were among the most common violations identified.

-We reviewed audits in Fiscal 2024 from factories in Bangladesh, Cambodia, Canada, China, Egypt, Germany, Hong Kong, India, Indonesia, Italy, Kenya, Macedonia, Malaysia, Mauritius, Mexico, Morocco, Myanmar, Pakistan, Peru, Philippines, Poland, Portugal, Sri Lanka, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, United States, and Vietnam.
+We reviewed audits in Fiscal 2025 from factories in Bangladesh, Brazil, Cambodia, Canada, China, Colombia, Egypt, Hong Kong, India, Indonesia, Italy, Mauritius, Mexico, Morocco, Nepal, Netherlands, Pakistan, Peru, Philippines, Portugal, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Turkey, United Kingdom, United States, and Vietnam.
 The majority of these audits were conducted by auditors rated at the Registered Auditor (RA) or Certified Social Compliance Auditor (CSCA) level by the Association of Professional Social Compliance Auditors (APSCA), a leading industry association for social compliance auditing.
 Through their APSCA membership, these auditors agree to adhere to all quality and ethical requirements outlined in APSCA’s Code and Standards of Professional Conduct.

 Auditing Process

-We also continue to work with third party service providers, like UL, Intertek, and Omega, to conduct audits on behalf of TJX, especially when a BSCI, WRAP, or SEDEX report is unavailable.
+We also continue to work with third-party service providers, like UL Solutions and Omega, to conduct audits on behalf of TJX, especially when a BSCI, WRAP, or SEDEX report is unavailable.
 We have developed comprehensive compliance program guidelines for those audits conducted on our behalf.
-We hold annual meetings with these partners during which we hear about evolving social compliance issues and trends, and may work together to modify guidelines based on these updates.
+We hold annual meetings with UL Solutions and Omega during which we hear about evolving social compliance issues and trends, and may work together to modify guidelines based on these updates.

 We expect factories to cooperate fully with us and our auditors and to provide access to facilities and documents.
 Our TJX Global Social Compliance Manual contains, among other important guidance, an audit procedure outline and factory evaluation checklist to help prepare the factory for the audit process.
-This tool is available in seven languages and offers detailed information designed to help agents, vendors, and factory management in our audit program better understand the expectations of our Vendor Code of Conduct, as well as our monitoring and remediation processes.
-We require our buying agents to disseminate this manual to their entire TJX vendor base.
-We also have the manual posted to our vendor website, which is available to all vendors.
+This tool is available in 11 languages and offers detailed information designed to help agents, vendors, and factory management in our audit program better understand the expectations of our Vendor Code of Conduct, as well as our monitoring and remediation processes.
+In addition to providing this Manual to all new vendors in our factory monitoring program, we post the Manual to our vendor website, which is available to all vendors.

-Our Assistant Vice President (AVP), Global Social Compliance, and certain Associates that support our program in buying offices around the world participate in shadow audits with auditors.
-Shadow audits are practiced with an intent to gain a better understanding of the compliance audit process and challenges, and to better aid TJX in our review of both our audit results and, more broadly, our program’s effectiveness.
+Our Assistant Vice President (AVP), Global Social Compliance, and designated Social Compliance Associates that support our program in buying offices around the world participate in shadow audits with auditors.
+Shadow audits are designed to gain a better understanding of the compliance audit process and challenges, and to better aid TJX in our review of both our audit results and, more broadly, our program’s effectiveness.

 Corrective Action and Remediation